Real-time Global Illumination for Dynamic 3D Gaussian Scenes: Related Work

 \subsection{Real-time Global Illumination}

+Achieving Real-time Global Illumination (RTGI) remains a central challenge in computer graphics.
+Foundational offline methods, including Path Tracing \cite{kajiya1986rendering}, Bidirectional Path Tracing \cite{veach1998robust}, Photon Mapping \cite{jensen1996pm, hachisuka2008ppm}, and their variants \cite{kaplanyan2013appm, lin2020cppm, lin2023fvcm, popov2015probabilistic, su2022spcbpt, su2025proxy}, excel at producing convincing lighting effects but are computationally expensive.
+Consequently, optimization strategies such as path guiding \cite{muller2017practical, ruppert2020robust, dong2023neural, huang2024online} and adaptive sampling \cite{hachisuka2008multidimensional, rousselle2011greedy, rousselle2012adaptive, salehi2022deep} have been widely adopted.
+Nevertheless, they also inspire optimizations on the shift to real-time rendering.
+These techniques are valuable for accelerating radiance cache updates when the ray budget is tight.

-Real-time Global Illumination has been a long-standing goal in computer graphics.
-Classic methods include voxel cone tracking \cite{crassin2011interactive} and light propagation volumes \cite{kaplanyan2010lpv}.
-Recent advances in hardware ray tracing have led to improved techniques with radiance caching and better sampling strategies. \citet{majercik2019DDGI} proposed a probe volume radiance cache that continuously updates and responds to changes in the scene.
-Meanwhile, \citet{bitterli2020ReSTIRDI} explored spatial-temporal sample reuse through resampled importance sampling with reservoirs.
-Later, \citet{ouyang2021ReSTIRGI} extended this sampling and reuse mechanism to global illumination, and \citet{daqi2022GRIS} enhanced the underlying theories. \citet{wright2022lumen} and \citet{boisse2023GI10} developed comprehensive GI pipelines by combining various rendering, caching, and sampling techniques tailored to different types of lighting based on their characteristics, which has become the prevailing approach for achieving superior visuals.
-Recent advances in RTGI are capable of handling dynamic scenes and producing high-quality lighting.
-However, they do not support scenes with 3D Gaussian models due to the lack of a sound light transport model, a high-performance rasterizer and a suitable ray-tracing algorithm.
+Bringing global illumination to real-time applications is more challenging and usually involves radical approximations.
+Classic methods include voxel cone tracing \cite{crassin2011interactive} and light propagation volumes \cite{kaplanyan2010lpv}.
+Recent advances in hardware ray tracing have led to improved techniques with radiance caching and better sampling strategies.
+Majercik et al. \cite{majercik2019DDGI} proposed a probe volume radiance cache that continuously updates and responds to changes in the scene.
+Meanwhile, Bitterli et al. \cite{bitterli2020ReSTIRDI} explored spatial-temporal sample reuse through resampled importance sampling with reservoirs.
+Later, Ouyang et al. \cite{ouyang2021ReSTIRGI} extended this sampling and reuse mechanism to global illumination, and Lin et al. \cite{daqi2022GRIS} enhanced the underlying theories.
+Wright et al. \cite{wright2022lumen} and Boissé et al. \cite{boisse2023GI10} developed comprehensive GI pipelines by combining various rendering, caching, and sampling techniques tailored to different types of lighting based on their characteristics, which has become the prevailing approach to achieving superior visuals.
+Recent advances in RTGI are usually capable of handling dynamic scenes and producing high-quality lighting.
+However, they do not support scenes with 3D Gaussian models due to the lack of a sound and easy-to-solve light transport model.